 Click on the official website and try to find out the information on the English Market Official Website.

-- What did the Queen Elizabeth can you buy at the IFI shop?
+- What did the Queen Elizabeth unveil when she visited the market?
 (To find out, visit the "Queen Elizabeth II's visit to the English Market" section).

 - Which are the busier trading hours that have to be avoided by tourists?
 (To find out, visit the "Information" section).